-EconDad explores what it means to live a good life as a working Dad.
+EconDad explores ideas and perspectives on living a good life as a working Dad.
 How to thrive in our careers, while also being a good husband, father, and provider for our families.
-And also to have fun along the way.

-EconDad is dedicated to exploring the best we can be, at work and at home.
+EconDad explores the best we can be, at work and at home.
 Succeeding most of the time, failing sometimes.
 But always learning and striving to be the best versions of ourselves.

 I often feel on top of the world.
 Like life has given me more than I’ve ever wanted.
 I count my blessings daily.
 We have a family mantra that we repeat to the kids: “McDuffs can do anything!“

-On the other hand, at times we feel like we’re getting crushed.
+On the other hand, working parents can sometimes feel like we’re getting crushed.
 Like every turn is an uphill battle.
-We are constantly reminded of how many people depend on us and how little free time we have.
+We’re constantly reminded of how many people depend on us and how little free time we have.

 Succeeding with kids in a dual-career household takes serious effort.
 It requires determination, planning, attention, money, and more patience than I’ll ever have.
 Ultimately, though, being a Dad is one of the greatest joys of my life.